- Level: Postgraduate Taught

 This module is consistent with the programme philosophy.
 It covers important irrationalities on financial markets.
 Traditional theories in Finance assume that investors and managers are rational, making the best decisions in every situation.
 Nevertheless, research in psychology has shown that peoples’ actual behaviour exhibit systematic ‘errors’ that violate this assumption.
 Hence this module’s main aim is to provide students with a deeper and more realistic understanding of emotional and cognitive behavioural biases, how these biases may influence individuals’ perceptions, investment and financing decisions

-This module allows you to apply the critical analysis and thinking skills that you acquired in the Analytical Skills module in a problem based learning approach to investigating a specific area of your finance studies and/or finance practice in which you have a particular interest.
+This module allows you to apply the critical analysis and thinking skills in a problem based learning approach to investigating a contemporary issue of your finance studies and/or finance practice in which you have a particular interest.
 The critical analysis and critical thinking skills required in the module characterise a master’s level (level 7) piece of work.

 All modules will mix face-to-face lectures with online activities.
 As a practice-based course, sessions will usually involve the application of academic concepts to real-world scenarios.
 Online delivery will also be provided via the University’s virtual learning environment, and modules will also require you to engage with online study to prepare for, participate in and further develop your skills.